thin fashion models

 • Is the fashion industry concerned about body diversity?

-Despite the widespread awareness of the problem of body diversity in the industry, skinny fashion models are still the majority.
-There have been campaigns and petitions calling attention to it, but it remains a problem that needs to be addressed.
+Despite widespread awareness of the problem of body diversity in the industry, skinny fashion models are still the majority.
+Campaigns and petitions have been launched to call attention to this, but it remains a problem that needs to be addressed.

 • Are fashion models being told to smoke cigarettes instead of eating?